Location: 264 Railway Parade, West Leederville, Western Australia

 Scope: Feasibility Studies, Concept Design, Design Development, Development Approval, Interior Design, Documentation, Contract Administration, Project Management

-Elliot and Benjamin have successfully received Development Approval from the Town of Cambridge, and the scheme is currently undergoing assessment for Liquor Licence.
+Elliot and Benjamin have successfully received Development Approval from the Town of Cambridge, along with an approved unrestricted Tavern License from Liquor Licensing.

 Besk will neighbour the Mary Street Bakery, with Myrtle Ivy and a whole series of new multi-residential developments nearby.
 It will be an essential part of the newest up and coming strip in Perth's inner suburbs, and we look forward to it becoming an important part of the West Leederville community.
 We can't wait to invite people to our new home soon from both near and far.